-The Underwriter must sell the minimum number of securities offered (2,000,000 Ordinary Shares) if any shares are sold.
+The Underwriter must sell the minimum number of securities offered (1,600,000 Ordinary Shares) if any shares are sold.
 The Underwriter is required to use only its best efforts to sell the securities offered.
+The Underwriter is allowed to engage dealers to sell our Ordinary Shares.
 The offering will terminate upon the earlier of: (i) a date mutually acceptable to us and our Underwriter after which the minimum offering is sold or (ii) 180 days from the date of this prospectus, unless extended by the Company or the Underwriter (the "Termination Date").
 On the closing date, the following will occur:

-- · we will receive funds in the amount of the aggregate purchase price of the shares being sold by us on such closing date; - · we will cause to be delivered the Ordinary Shares being sold on such closing date in book-entry form or via DWAC; and - · we will pay the Underwriter their commissions.
+- we will receive funds in the amount of the aggregate purchase price of the shares being sold by us on such closing date; - we will cause to be delivered the Ordinary Shares being sold on such closing date in book-entry form; and - we will pay the Underwriter their commissions.

-Pursuant to an offering deposit account agent agreement to be entered by and among us, the Underwriter and FinTech Clearing, LLC (the "Deposit Account Agent"), as deposit account agent, until at least 2,000,000 Ordinary Shares are sold, all funds received in payment for securities sold in this offering will be required to be submitted by subscribers to a non-interest bearing escrow account with the Deposit Account Agent at Pacific Mercantile Bank and will be held by the Deposit Account Agent for such account.
+Pursuant to an offering deposit account agent agreement to be entered by and among us, the Underwriter and FinTech Clearing, LLC (the "Deposit Account Agent"), as deposit account agent, until at least 1,600,000 Ordinary Shares are sold, all funds received in payment for securities sold in this offering will be required to be submitted by subscribers to a non-interest bearing escrow account with the Deposit Account Agent at Pacific Mercantile Bank and will be held by the Deposit Account Agent for such account.
 The Deposit Account Agent is affiliated with the Underwriter, as the Deposit Account Agent is under the same indirect common ownership as the Underwriter.
-The Underwriter and we shall require all investor checks for payment for the securities to be made payable to "FinTech Clearing, as Deposit Account Agent for the Investors in Asia Times Holding Limited."
+The Underwriter and we shall require all investor checks for payment for the securities to be made payable to "FinTech Clearing, as Deposit Account Agent for the Investors in ATIF Holdings Limited."
 All subscription agreements and checks should be delivered to FinTech Clearing, LLC, Attention: Brian Park.
 Failure to do so will result in checks being returned to the investor who submitted the check.
 The investors will have sole claim to the proceeds held in trust prior to the receipt of the minimum offering proceeds.
 The funds are held for the benefit of the investors until the minimum is reached.
 Prior to reaching the minimum claims may not be reached by creditors of the Company.
-If the Underwriter does not sell at least 2,000,000 Ordinary Shares by the Termination Date, all funds will be returned promptly to subscribers without interest or deduction.
-If this Offering completes, then on the closing date, net proceeds will be delivered to us and we will issue the Ordinary Shares to purchasers Unless purchasers instruct us otherwise, we will deliver the Ordinary Shares electronically upon receipt of purchaser funds to the accounts of those purchasers who hold accounts at the Underwriter, or elsewhere, as specified by the purchaser, as soon as practical upon the closing of the Offering.
-Alternately, purchasers who do not carry an account at the Underwr
+If the Underwriter does not sell at least 1,600,000 Ordinary Shares by the Termination Date, all funds will be returned promptly to subscribers without interest or deduction.
+If this Offering completes, then on the closing date, net proceeds will be delivered to us and we will issue the Ordinary Shares to purchasers.
+Unless purchasers instruct us otherwise, we will deliver the Ordinary Shares electronically upon receipt of purchaser funds to the accounts of those purchasers who hold accounts at the Underwriter, or elsewhere, as specified by the purchaser, as soon as practical upon the closing of the Offering.
+Alternately, purchasers who do not carry an account at the Underwriter may request that the shares be held in book-entry at the Company's transfer agent, or may be issued in book-entry at the Company's transfer agent and subsequently delivered electronically to the purchasers' respective brokerage account upon request of the purchasers.